 Fall’s Beautiful Leaves = Mold

 Fall is a season full of beautiful colors, comfy sweaters, hot chocolate and mold.
 Mold?
 Yup, mold!
-Those beautiful leaves that we all love so much, sadly begin to collect mold and can actually be a big problem for allergy and asthma sufferers.
-It can be especially had on those with mold allergies.
+Those beautiful leaves that we all love so much, begin to collect mold and can actually be a big problem for allergy and asthma sufferers.
+It can be especially hard on those with mold allergies.

 Mold is just a fact of life.
 It is everywhere and there isn’t much we can do about all of the mold floating around and growing outside.
 Luckily, there are steps you can take to help reduce the mold growing in your and around your home.